 Network Policies: The Firewall for Pods

-• Policy Types: Whether to control ingress, egress, or both
+• Policy Types: whether you’re controlling ingress, egress, or both

 The Most Important Rule: Default Deny

-The first policy you should apply to any namespace is default deny.
-This blocks all traffic, then you explicitly allow what’s needed.
+The first policy you apply to any namespace is default deny.
+It blocks all traffic, and then you open up exactly what you need.
+This is the simplest possible policy and also the most important one.

 apiVersion: networking.k8s.io/v1